-Q: As the cold weather moves in, we have neighbors over for bonfires quite a bit.
-If someone were to get a burn, how should we treat it on our way to the doctor?
+Q: As the cold weather moves in, we have neighbors over for bonfires quire a bit.
+If someone where to get a burn, how should we treat it on our way to the doctor?